SAFE's Mission, Vision, and Purpose

-SAFE's Mission: To help people who are food insecure with dietary restrictions have access to safe food and allergy related education.
+To help people who are food insecure with dietary restrictions have access to safe food and allergy-related education.

-SAFE's Vision: To make sure everyone with dietary restrictions has food to eat and the resources to survive and thrive.
+To make sure everyone with dietary restrictions has food to eat and the resources to not only survive but thrive.

 SAFE's Supplying Allergy Food Program

 (What) SAFE's food insecurity initiative is focused on making sure everyone with food allergies has access to allergy-friendly foods.

 (Why) Currently, food insecurity is one of the largest problems plaguing the world.
 Despite many efforts to aid those who are food insecure, a specific group of people affected by food insecurity are still being overlooked: those with food allergies.
 Food allergy-friendly food is exponentially more expensive than regular food: take the average cost of 1 lb. of regular flour, $0.44 and compare it to the average cost of 1 lb. or gluten-free flour, $3.63; that's a 725% increase in cost, a cost many can't afford to live with.
 Due to this, many people with food allergies can't afford food that is safe for them.
 This leads to people with food allergies relying on food pantries for a steady source of food to eat.
 The problem with this is that most food pantries 1) don't have enough allergen-friendly food, and 2) the allergy-friendly food they do have isn’t sorted into designated sections, resulting in it getting mixed in with general donations and taken by people who don't need allergen-free goods.
 Put simply, no one deserves to starve or have an allergic reaction because they couldn't find anything safe to eat, and SAFE was created to address this.